-2022 COMPENS ATION ELEMENTS Term Base Salary 1 year Short-Term Incentives (1) 1 year RSUs 3 years Long-Term Incentives PSUs 3 years Stock Options 7 years Purpose Provide fixed level of compensation based on market benchmarking results Reward creation of longer-term shareholder value and promote retention Reward creation of longer-term shareholder value and achieving specific performance objectives Further link the interests of executives to those of shareholders by rewarding executives for creating shareholder value Criteria Individual performance, responsibilities and scope of role, experience, skills, and overall potential to influence the future success of Bombardier Individual performance, core competencies and behaviours in light of achievement of financial key performance measures (adjusted EBITDA and FCF) Value based on the price of Class B subordinate voting shares Achievement of specific performance measures.
+2023 COMPENS ATION ELEMENTS Term Base Salary 1 year Short-Term Incentives (1) 1 year RSUs 3 years Long-Term Incentives PSUs 3 years Stock Options 7 years Purpose Provide fixed level of compensation based on market benchmarking results Reward individual Reward creation of longer-term shareholder value and achieving specific performance objectives Further link the interests of executives to those of shareholders by rewarding executives for creating shareholder value Criteria Individual performance, responsibilities and scope of role, experience, skills, and overall potential to influence the future success of Bombardier Individual performance, core competencies and behaviours in light of achievement of financial key performance measures (adjusted EBITDA and FCF) Value based on the price of Class B subordinate voting shares Achievement of specific performance measures.
 Value based on the price of Class B subordinate voting shares.
-Value only if the price of Class B subordinate voting shares increases above the option's exercise price Payment / Vesting Paid during 2022 Paid in 2023 based on performance achieved in 2022 Paid in 2025 Paid in 2025, only if performance goals are achieved Exercisable in 2025 or later (vest after three years) Policy Alignment with Peer Group Targeting median base salary offered in the Peer Group, while allowing for compensation above the median to recognize an executive's exceptional and sustained contribution to the Corporation's success Targeting median short-term incentives of the Peer Group when performance objectives are met as adjusted based on individual performance or above the median to recognize exceptional performance Targeting median total compensation of the Peer Group Targeting median total compensation of the Peer Group when performance objectives are met, or above the median to recognize exceptional performance Targeting median total compensation of the Peer Group when share price increases
+Value only if the price of Class B subordinate voting shares increases above the option's exercise price Payment / Vesting Paid during 2023 Paid in 2024 based on performance achieved in 2023 Paid in 2026 Paid in 2026, only if performance goals are achieved Exercisable in 2026 or later (vest after three years) Policy Alignment with Peer Group Targeting median base salary offered in the Peer Group, while allowing for compensation above the median to recognize an executive's exceptional and sustained contribution to the Corporation's success Targeting median short-term incentives of the Peer Group when performance objectives are met as adjusted based on individual performance or above the median to recognize exceptional performance Targeting median total compensation of the Peer Group Targeting median total compensation of the Peer Group when performance objectives are met, or above the median to recognize exceptional performance Targeting median total compensation of the Peer Group when share price increases